 What is Visual Analytics?

-Everything is captured so all user experiences and metrics can be searched and recreated.
-You can also ask tailored questions and drill down on visual reports.
+Everything is captured across every experience and metric.
+These can be searched and recreated in an instant, and you can also ask tailored questions and drill down on any data point.

-You can quickly and effectively recreate the exact issues that customers face, including the code that needs to be fixed.
+You can instantly recreate the exact issues that customers face, including the code that needs to be fixed.

 Why you need Visual Analytics to better understand customers

-The most important thing to ensure your website’s success is to combine both quantitive and qualitative measures seamlessly, so instead of spending hundreds of hours connecting the dots, you can now make critical decisions faster with more data.
+The most important thing to ensure your website’s success is to combine both quantitive and qualitative measures seamlessly, so you can spend less time trying to connect the dots, and more time making decisions.

 Session Replays and Heatmaps